-Although tramadol is considered a weaker opioid, when it is abused in large doses for extended periods of time, it can become addictive.
+Although tramadol is considered a weaker opioid, when it is used in large doses for extended periods of time, it can become addictive.
 Tramadol’s potential addictiveness is dose-dependent.
-When taken as prescribed, it is not likely that an individual will become addicted, however, when the medication is chronically abused at higher doses, its addiction potential significantly increases.
+When taken as prescribed, it is not likely that an individual will become addicted, however, when the medication is chronically used at higher doses, its addiction potential significantly increases.

 24/7 free and confidential calls

 Reclaim Your Life

 Call now to talk with a treatment specialist about your recovery options.

 Similar to other opioids, tramadol can produce adverse effects, especially when misused.
 If these side effects are noticed frequently or become more severe over time, they could indicate that someone is abusing the medication.